 I walked into the garage and put the ball on its shelf.

 Then I brushed the dust from my black dress and went back into the house.

 Just in case you weren’t counting, this piece is exactly 300 words long — it’s a tricky length to work with and still build in some kind of structure.
 Did it work?
 Let me know…

-If you like my work, you can support my writing by buying me a coffee at ko-fi.com.
+If you like my work, please tell someone else 😁.
+You can also support my writing more directly by buying me a coffee at ko-fi.com.

 © Kat Day 2019